01925 575 780

 Bereavement Support Group

-The group meets on the last Friday in each month from 1pm to 3pm in our Vitality Centre here at St. Rocco's.
-It is a drop in style session and you are welcome to join us at any point between 1pm and 3pm.
+The café takes place on the last Friday of every month here at St. Rocco’s.
+It is a drop in style session and you are welcome to join us at any point between 1pm and 3pm for a drink.